MartinPaulEve/evusheld/3_evusheld.md

 The UK government, however, has made no moves towards purchasing Evusheld so far.
 If 500,000 patients required the drug, we understand it would cost the taxpayer just £400m.
 This is just 4% of the cost of the PPE that was written off early in the Covid pandemic.

 ## Are the Negotiations Around Evusheld "Commercially Sensitive"?
-A frequent response from MPs has been tha they cannot discuss Evusheld because the negotiations are "commercially sensitive".
+A frequent response from MPs has been that they cannot discuss Evusheld because the negotiations are "commercially sensitive".

 However, the Policy and Communications Lead of Vaccines for Astra Zeneca said: